rohaquinlop/pycon-col-2025-slides/slides.md

 ### Questions to Consider
 - How will you integrate complexity analysis into your workflow?
-- What thresholds make sense for your team?
 - How can complexity analysis improve your code review process?
 - What challenges do you anticipate in adoption?